Budget Speech 2020: Government allocates R230 billion to restructuring electricity sector

 “Determinations to implement the Integrated Resource Plan of 2019 are finalised and await the concurrence of the National Energy Regulator.
 It will shortly be possible for municipalities in financially good standing to purchase electricity from independent power producers,” he said.

-The Minister described the business rescue matter of SAA as a “Sword of Damocles has now fallen on us”.
+Commenting on the decision to place SAA under business rescue and the subsequent cuts that the airline's business rescue practitioners have implemented, the minister said: “Sword of Damocles has now fallen on us”.

-He said SAA being placed under business rescue would lead to a radically restructured airline.
+Mboweni said placing SAA under business rescue would result in a radically restructured airline.

 “Over the medium term, government has allocated R16.4 billion to settle guaranteed debt and interest.
 The associated restructuring costs will be reprioritised within the Budget.